-The deadline for submitting an application for the Foundation's spring scholarships is October 31, 2014.
+The deadline for submitting an application for the Foundation's fall scholarships is June 25, 2015.
 Applications are available on the Foundation's web page.
 For more information contact Marcia Norwood at email@example.com

 A Synopsis of the BCCC Foundation and Its Endowments